willfindlay/ToggleTY/README.md

 `cd ~/.vim/bundle && git clone https://github.com/HousedHorse/ToggleTY`

+Remember to generate helptags for the plugin.
+In Pathogen you can do so by running `:Helptags` after installing.

 ## Usage

 By default, press `<C-B>` to toggle the terminal window on and off. *It's that simple.*

 All key-bindings and settings are customizable.
-See documentation in the help menu for more info.
+See documentation in the help menu for more info (remember to run `Helptags` first!).

 ## Documentation

 When the plugin is installed, type `:h ToggleTY` for all necessary info.
+Remember to generate your helptags first.